LookOut! Interactive Camera Gimbal Controller for Filming Long Takes: Control system for framing actors

 \begin{enumerate} \item \textbf{Achieve desired user framing:} on every loop, the system should minimize the difference in required actor framing \vs actual actor framing.
 Logical compromises should occur when framing multiple actors at once. \item \textbf{Only move the camera if motivated:} the user can provide an ellipse for each actor in each behavior, indicating an area around the actor.
 There, their movements do not result in camera frame reorientation.
 The controller should also ignore noise from raw tracker estimates so the camera does not oscillate and produce unpleasant motion.
 This is discussed in Section~\ref{subsec:leniency}. \item \textbf{Enable smooth transitions:} As behaviors change, different actors come in and out of scene.
 The transitions between different actors must be smooth.
 This is discussed in Sec~\ref{subsec:transitions}. \end{enumerate}

 The $e(t)$ signal driving the PID controller is computed based on these objectives.
 Specifically, $e(t)$ comes from a weighted Procrustes module, that we simplified: it aligns the current $2$D actor location(s) with the location(s) required by the user, subject to the available degrees of freedom.
-We found that in-plane rotation for framing wasn't helpful, and our star camera lacks external control over focal length.
+We found that in-plane rotation for framing wasn't helpful.
 Therefore, in all our experiments, we used a Procrustes model that simply finds the translation vector $\mathbf{T^c}$ as the weighted difference of the average actual locations and the average required location; $\mathbf{T^c}$ acts as our error vector $e(t)$.
+We also extend this to account for star camera zoom by scaling the input points appropriately.
 To address (2), we add "Leniency," where instead of passing raw tracker components to compute $\mathbf{T^c}$, we instead produce dynamically decoupled and filtered Augmented locations in Sec.~\ref{subsec:leniency}.
 To address (3), we modify the influence each actor has in current framing given transitions and tracker confidence and introduce filtering on required script behavior in Sec.~\ref{subsec:transitions}.
+Fig.~\ref{fig:controlLoopFigure} provides a high level overview of the control system's components.